DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

 - **Response Messages:** Normal send command and execution response acknowledgement.
 Used for streaming.

-	- `ok` : Indicates the command line received was parsed and executed (or set to be executed).
+	- `ok` : Indicates that the command line received was parsed and executed (or set to be executed).
-	- `error:x` : Indicated the command line received contained an error, with an error code `x`, and was purged.
+	- `error:x` : Indicates that the command line received contained an error, with an error code `x`, and was purged.
 See error code section below for definitions.

 - **Push Messages:**